 Euclidean distance sampling

-To analyze the modeling and optimization performance of Random, LHS, and SE, we first extract 20 samples from the dataset using different methods to build Gaussian Process Regression (GPR) models.
-We then visualize the sample locations and the predictive performance of the models.
+To analyze the modeling and optimization performance of random, LHS, and SE, we first extracted 20 samples from the dataset using different methods to build Gaussian Process Regression (GPR) models.
+We then visualize the sample locations (?) and the predictive performance of the models.
 Following this, we incrementally increase the number of samples and compare the changes in the Spearman coefficient across different sampling methods.
 The Spearman coefficient, which ranges from -1 to 1, measures the strength and direction of monotonic relationships between variables.
 Finally, we determine an appropriate number of initial sampling points to establish the initial model, and based on this, we utilize the Expected Improvement (EI) acquisition function to perform Bayesian Optimization (BO).
 This approach allows us to investigate how different sampling methods influence the subsequent performance of BO.

-Figure 2: Evaluation of sampling strategies on Goldstein-Price function. (a) Visualization of sample distributions and Gaussian process (GP) model predictions employing various sampling methods.
-The leftmost panel depicts the actual distribution of the target function, whereas the subsequent panels display the GP model forecasts using Random, LHS, and SE with an initial sample size of 20. (b) Analysis of Spearman's correlation across sampling strategies.
-The left graph illustrates the correlation trends as the sample size increases among the strategies, while the right graph portrays Spearman's correlation coefficients' distribution based on 40 independent trials with 20 samples each. (c) Comparative optimization trajectories under Bayesian optimization (BO) employing distinct initial sampling methods, alongside the statistical distribution of optimal function values achieved.
+Figure 2: Evaluation of sampling strategies on Goldstein-Price function. (a) Visualization of sample distributions and Gaussian process (GP) model prediction employing various sampling methods.
+The leftmost panel depicts the actual distribution of the target function, whereas the subsequent panels display the GP model forecasts using random, LHS, and SE with an initial sample size of 20. (b) Analysis of Spearman's correlation across the three sampling strategies.
+The left graph illustrates the correlation trends as the sample size increases among the strategies, while the right graph shows the distribution of Spearman's correlation coefficients based on 40 independent trials with 20 samples each. (c) Comparative optimization trajectories under Bayesian optimization (BO) employing distinct initial sampling methods, alongside the statistical distribution of optimal function values achieved.
 The left graph details the optimization paths utilizing EI with varied initial sampling approaches, and the right graph showcases the distribution of minimal function values encountered over 40 trials.

 Figure 2 (a) illustrates the prediction performance of the objective function under different sampling strategies.
-The "Truth" plot in the top left corner represents the actual distribution of the objective function, while the other three plots show the predictions of Gaussian Process models constructed by sampling 20 points using Euclidean distance sampling (SE), Random sampling (Random), and Latin Hypercube Sampling (LHS) strategies, respectively.
+The "Truth" plot in the top left corner represents the actual distribution of the objective function, while the other three plots show the predictions of Gaussian Process models constructed by sampling 20 points using Euclidean distance sampling (EDS), random sampling, and Latin hypercube sampling (LHS) strategies, respectively.
 From the figure, it is evident that SE sampling more accurately captures the global optimum of the objective function, whereas Random and LHS exhibit significant deviations, particularly in regions with high variability in the objective function.

 Figure 2 (b) (left) shows how the Spearman correlation coefficient of the models varies with the number of samples across different sampling strategies.
 It can be observed that the Spearman coefficient for SE sampling stabilizes rapidly as the sample size increases and is generally higher than that of Random and LHS in most cases.
 This indicates that the SE strategy can build an accurate model more quickly.
 The right plot shows the distribution of Spearman coefficients across 20 samples and 40 repeated experiments for each sampling strategy.
 The distribution for SE is concentrated within a higher correlation coefficient range, further validating its superior modeling capability.